adamheins/t/README.md

   prompts for confirmation.
 * Only deletes multiple files if no error occurs with any one of them.

+## Install
+1. Clone this repository.
+2. From the repository root, run `python setup.py install`.

 ## Usage
 ```
 usage: trash [-rf] <files>...